OFFICIAL RULES DODGEBALL TOURNAMENT

 Understand, appreciate and abide by the rules of the game.

-Respect your opponent and congratulate them in a courteous manner following each match whether in victory or defeat.
+Respect your opponent and congratulate them following each match whether in victory or defeat.

 Be responsible for your actions and maintain self-control.